Betty Blocks: Software

-The software is an application development platform that works by visual modeling rather than programming and allows non-technical users to build their own web, mobile, or backend applications without writing any code.
-It simplifies the development of software with simplified steps.
-Currently, it is further developing to improve the software for citizen developers.
+The software is a cloud-native application development platform that works by visual modeling rather than programming and allows both developers and business users to build their own web, internal, or backend applications without writing any code.
+Betty Blocks simplifies the development of software through templates, reusable components, and a library of ready-made integrations, while simultaneously supporting professional developers to add manual code if needed.